icatproject/topcat/yo/README.txt

   - _ui-router-extras_: Provides sticky state essential for navigating between tabs with routing and not resetting states
   - _lodash_: javascript utility library
   - _angular-pretty-bytes_: filter to display human readable bytes, KB, MB, GB etc
+  - _ngstorage_: No need to serialize and unserialize data to and from localstorage and sessionstorage

 ## Installation (On windows) for AngularJS Development